Niralamba Swami: Baroda

 Having failed to enlist himself in the British army, Jatindra Nath began wandering in search of a job.
 He reached Baroda.
 At Baroda he met Aurobindo Ghose Sri Aurobindo.
 Aurobindo was highly impressed by his robust health and helped him in finding a job in the Baroda army.
 In the year 1897, Jatindra Nath joined the Baroda army as a bodyguard of the king of Baroda.
 He also became an associate of Aurobindo.

 Aurobindo began devoting energy towards national activities.
-When Anushilan Samity was formed at Kolkata, Aurobindo sent a request to Jatindra Nath to join the organisation.
-So Jatindra Nath left his job in Baroda to join Anushilan Samity.
+When Anushilan Samiti was formed at Kolkata, Aurobindo sent a request to Jatindra Nath to join the organisation.
+So Jatindra Nath left his job in Baroda to join Anushilan Samiti.
 He became one of its prominent members.

 Jatindra Nath's father did not like the fact that his son had left his studies and that he had involved himself in anti-British activities.
 To divert his son's attention towards family matters, he married him off.
 But still Jatindra Nath became more deeply involved in the freedom movement of the country.

 The Alipore bomb case and repression of all revolutionary activities in Bengal forced Jatindra Nath lose interest in the nationalist activities.
-He went back to his native village.
-(Channa village)Soon he was married off by his parents to Hiranmoyee.
+He went back to his native Channa village.
+Soon he was married off by his parents to Hiranmoyee.

 Spiritual transformation

 Early indication

 During his childhood Jatinindra Nath Banerjee was known to be unruly, but as a teenager he became thoughtful.
-He began to frequently visit the temple of goddess Bishalakshi (also known as Bishalaxmi, another name of the goddess Durga), where he would sit for hours in deep contemplation.
+He began to frequently visit the temple of goddess Bishalakshi (another name of the goddess Durga), where he would sit for hours in deep contemplation.